-- Disclosure of unproved reserves: probable and possible reserves may be disclosed separately on a voluntary basis. - Proved undeveloped reserve guidelines: reserves may be classified as proved undeveloped if there is a high degree of confidence that the quantities will be recovered and they are scheduled to be drilled within the next five years, unless the specific circumstances justify a longer time. - Reserves estimation using new technologies: reserves may be estimated through the use of reliable technology in addition to flow tests and production history.

-- Reserves personnel and estimation process: additional disclosure is required regarding the qualifications of the chief technical person who oversees the reserves estimation process.
+- Disclosure of unproved reserves: probable and possible reserves may be disclosed separately on a voluntary basis. - Proved undeveloped reserve guidelines: reserves may be classified as proved undeveloped if there is a high degree of confidence that the quantities will be recovered and they are scheduled to be drilled within the next five years, unless the specific circumstances justify a longer time. - The ability to book proved undeveloped reserves, subject to certain exceptions, only if they relate to wells scheduled to be drilled within five years of the date of booking, as well as the requirement to write down proved undeveloped reserves if the associated wells are not drilled within the required five-year time-frame. - Reserves estimation using new technologies: reserves may be estimated through the use of reliable technology in addition to flow tests and production history. - Reserves personnel and estimation process: additional disclosure is required regarding the qualifications of the chief technical person who oversees the reserves estimation process.
 We are also required to provide a general discussion of our internal controls used to assure the objectivity of the reserves estimate. - Non-traditional resources: the definition of oil and gas producing activities has expanded and focuses on the marketable product rather than the method of extraction.